FCollaPi/p2-datasci4health/README.md

 -   Reports of Violence in the Environment
 -   Victim of Intimate Partner Abuse

-We built our models using data from the first scenario and then moved on to the second scenario after gathering enough tangible results.

 ### Used Bases
 We exclusively used the given bases as follows: